Tiers of Service framework and approach

 Children's health services are provided by community based providers including family physicians, pediatricians, nurses, speech language pathologists, therapists and more.
-Regional health promotion and prevention services as well as clinics may be available to children as well.
+Regional health promotion and prevention services as well as clinics may be also be available to children.
 BC Children's Hospital has a major role to play as BC's only children's hospital.
 Our relatively small population spread across the vast geography of the province necessitates us working together in a planned manner.

 - Recognizes that health services, while important, are one of several factors that contribute to child and youth well-being overall.

 - Is informed by a review of frameworks / tools in other jurisdictions around the world.

 - Facilitates system planning for clinical services, knowledge sharing/training and quality improvement/research.
 The responsibilities and requirements for each of these three areas are defined within the Tiers framework.